 If the process exits successfully, then you will be prompted with a Repair Complete message.
 Now, open the Outlook and try to access the repaired file.

-Method #5: Kernel for Outlook PST Repair
+Method #5: Outlook PST Repair

 If you are still trying to figure out how to get past this error, then it might be the time to look for a reliable third-party PST recovery tool.
-One such tool is Kernel for Outlook PST Repair.
+One such tool is Outlook PST Repair.
 This tool is specially designed to repair severely corrupted PST files and has the capability to save the recovered files to PST, DBX, and MBOX formats.
 One of the features that are worth mentioning is that it can export the PST files to Office 365, email servers, and web-mails.

 After installing the tool, launch it.
 The welcome screen prompts the user to repair single or multiple PST files (see the snippet below).

 Until now, we have discussed a few ways to manually fix the read-only status of the PST file.
 In the event of severe corruption and when recovery does not seem plausible, then one can look for a reliable third-party tool.
-One such tool discussed in this blog post is the Kernel for Outlook PST Repair.
+One such tool discussed in this blog post is the Outlook PST Repair.
 Numerous impressive features of the tool are also discussed.
 We highly recommend this tool to the users who are looking for a reliable tool to repair the corrupt PST files and recover important contacts from Outlook PST Files.